genome-spy/genome-spy/docs/basic-concepts/coordinate-system.md

 Just as genome browsers, GenomeSpy has a horizontally scrollable viewport.
 The horizontal axis is always quantitative and linear.
-In other words, it is used for presenting numeric values, e.g. quantities or coordinates on the scrollable viewport.
+In other words, it is used for presenting numeric values, e.g., quantities or coordinates on the scrollable viewport.

 ## Real numbers